aloisdeniel/mapzen-tile-generator/README.md

     -V, --version         output the version number
     -r, --render          Render a set of tiles
     -p, --preview <port>  Start a preview server

+If you re-execute the command, the tiles will be updated.

 ## Roadmap